byu/serf/README.md

 return any headers in the response.
 The Interactors are tasked to provide only business relevant data in the Event messages they return.

+However, the full request parcel is given to the Interactors so the request's header information can be used to annotate subsequent chained requests to other Interactors.
+For example, the UUIDs in headers in "Request A" given to "Interactor A" can be used to generate new tracking UUID headers for "Request B" that is sent to "Interactor B".
+This allows us to track the origin point of any piece of processing request and event..

 Policies
 --------